iTschetter/PhishingDetection/README.md

 module.exports = config;
 ```
 1.  > `npm run start` (Make sure you do this when in the Add-in directory)
+    > After doing this for the first time, outlook should open and prompt you to sign in with whatever email account you want to use.
+This part can cause errors so be careful when going through this step.
 1. Open outlook client or https://outlook.office.com/mail/
 1. Select an email
 1. Locate the App button or drop down option